Table of Contents

 Inherited IRAs

-Inherited accounts are typically less protected from creditors than standard IRAs.
-The U.S. Supreme Court ruled that assets in an inherited IRA would not be protected during bankruptcy, but it only applies to bankruptcy proceedings.4
+Inherited IRAs generally have less protection from creditors than other IRAs.
+The U.S. Supreme Court has ruled that inherited IRA funds are not protected in bankruptcy cases.4 This ruling applies specifically to bankruptcy proceedings.

 Tax Debts